Joaquín Fernández (footballer, born 1996)

-Joaquín Fernández Moreno (born 31 May 1996), sometimes known as just Joaquín, is a Spanish professional footballer who plays as a centre-back or midfielder.
+Joaquín Fernández Moreno (born 31 May 1996), sometimes known as just Joaquín, is a Spanish professional footballer who plays as a centre-back or midfielder for CD Mirandés.

 Club career

 Almería

 Born in Huércal de Almería, Almería, Andalusia, Joaquín joined UD Almería's youth setup in 2010, aged 16, after starting it out at UCD La Cañada Atlético.
 He made his senior debuts with the B-team in the 2012–13 season, in Segunda División B.

 On 2 December 2013 Joaquín moved to Liverpool in a trial basis.
 He trained with the club's under-18 squad, but returned to the Rojiblancos ten days later.

 On 14 October 2015 Joaquín made his first team debut, starting in a 2–1 Copa del Rey home win against Gimnàstic de Tarragona.
 He made his Segunda División debut on 9 January of the following year, coming on as a late substitute for Quique González in a 1–1 draw at CD Mirandés.

 On 1 December 2016, after becoming a regular starter under Fernando Soriano, Joaquín renewed his contract until 2021, being definitely promoted to the main squad the following January.
 Ahead of the 2018–19 campaign, he was named team captain.